-Start by displaying the image you want to use.
-It can be an image from either a computer or video source such as a DVD player or digital camera.
-Then follow these steps to capture the image and transfer it to the projector:

-1. Press the Menu button on the remote control, highlight the User's Logo menu, and press Enter.
+- Start by displaying the image you want to use.
+It can be an image from either a computer or video source such as a DVD player or digital camera. - 2.
+Press the Menu button on the remote control, highlight the User's Logo menu, and press Enter.